Jacorb90/Prestige-Tree/docs/clickables.md

 - display(): A function returning everything that should be displayed on the clickable after the title, likely changing based on its state.
 Can use basic HTML.

-- unl(): A function returning a bool to determine if the clickable is visible or not.
+- unlocked(): **optional**, A function returning a bool to determine if the clickable is visible or not.
+Default is unlocked.

 - canClick(): A function returning a bool to determine if you can click the clickable.

 - onClick(): A function that implements clicking one of the clickable.

-- style: **Optional**, A CSS object, which affects this clickable.
+- style: **Optional**, Applies CSS to this clickable, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings)

 - layer: **Assigned automagically**.
-It's the same value as the name of this layer, so you can do player[this.layer].points or similar
+It's the same value as the name of this layer, so you can do player[this.layer].points or similar.

 - id: **Assigned automagically**.
-It's the id for this clickable.
+It's the "key" which the clickable was stored under, for convenient access.
+      The clickable in the example's id is 11.